Dynamic Probabilistic Noise Injection for Membership Inference Defense

-\textbf{Metric-based attacks.} In contrast to shadow training-based methods, metric-based attacks infer membership directly from the target model’s output by evaluating specific statistical metrics.
-Yeom et al. \cite{yeom2018privacy} propose a loss-based attack that exploits the tendency of models to incur lower loss on training samples compared to non-training samples.
-By setting an appropriate loss threshold, the adversary can effectively distinguish between members and non-members.
-While this approach is straightforward and does not require training additional models, its effectiveness is highly sensitive to the chosen threshold and may vary across different models.
+\textbf{Metric-based attacks.} Metric-based attacks infer membership directly from the target model’s outputs by evaluating simple statistics, without training auxiliary models.
+Yeom et al.~\cite{yeom2018privacy} propose a loss-based attack that exploits the tendency of models to incur lower loss on training samples, inferring membership via thresholding.
+Song et al.~\cite{song2021systematic} similarly introduce confidence-based attacks that predict membership based on whether the maximum confidence exceeds a predefined threshold.
+While lightweight and effective, these methods are sensitive to threshold selection and model calibration.

-Similarly, Song et al. \cite{song2021systematic} explore confidence-based attacks, which leverage the observation that models often yield higher prediction confidence for training samples.
-In this method, membership is inferred by comparing the maximum confidence score against a threshold, which can be either fixed or adjusted on a per-class basis.
-Although this technique is simple and requires little auxiliary information, it is also sensitive to the threshold setting, thereby affecting its overall robustness.